Discover top website trends and insights for 2025

 Track general engagement

-A heatmap's colors immediately draw attention to areas lacking engagement.
-If a scroll map shows 75% of users bounce 3/4 way down the homepage, something needs improvement to convince them to reach the bottom.
-This could mean adding a CTA sooner on the page or improving load time for content that appears as visitors scroll.
+By conducting heatmap analysis regularly, you’ll see exactly which areas lack engagement.
+A heatmap's colors immediately draw attention to areas that aren’t inspiring activity.
+If a scroll map shows 75% of users bounce three-quarters of the way down the homepage, you need to change something to keep them scrolling.
+That could mean adding a CTA sooner on the page or improving load time for the content that appears further down.
+And if you notice certain spots getting significant attention, don’t move them — like the “Add to cart” button from the top menu if it’s bright red on your click map.

 You’ll also notice spots gaining significant attention and know not to change these areas.
 For example, don’t move the “Add to cart” button from the top menu if it’s bright red on your click map.